McKenzie superb for 7 innings as Guardians edge Yankees 2-0 - WHIZ News

 JUDG(E)MENT DAY

-The Yankees didn’t start Judge, who leads the majors with 29 homers but didn’t connect during the series in Cleveland.
-Earlier this week, Judge joined Babe Ruth (32), Roger Maris (30) and Mickey Mantle (29) as the only players to homer 29 times in the team’s first 76 games.
+Judge didn’t connect during the series in Cleveland.
+Earlier this week, he joined Babe Ruth (32), Roger Maris (30) and Mickey Mantle (29) as the only players to homer 29 times in the team’s first 76 games.

 REST UP